 Study in the primary performance area.
-Entrance to these courses is by audition during the first week of each term and is open to Bachelor of Music majors only.
+Entrance to MUSP 2X1 courses is by audition and is open to approved Bachelor of Music students only.
+Attendance at six recitals, three of which must be on campus, will be required as part of this course.
+Twelve 60-minute lessons per term.
 Requirements include attendance at six recitals and twelve 60-minute lessons.
 Practice requirements vary per discipline.
+Students enrolled at the 300-level are required to present a junior recital MUSP 3X9 and at the 400-level to present a senior recital MUSP 4X9, prior to degree conferral.

-Prerequisite: successful entrance audition Rotation: All MUSP -- Every Academic Year: Fall/Winter
+Rotation: All MUSP -- Every Academic Year: Fall/Winter